 Burns lowered the lantern back to his saddle.
 “You’re a long way from home to be finding possums.”

 “We’s just followin Ole Dan,” said Hannah.
 “He ain’t really so old, but that’s what we calls him.
 Ole Dan.
 He’s a retriever and he helps Daddy get the ducks and geese, but he gots a nose like a bloodhound.
 Wherever he say to go, that’s where we go.
 We was right on the track of somethin when you come on up.”

 “Yes, sir,” Hannah said brightly.

 “Doesn’t make sense,” Burns mumbled.
 “But running slaves in the middle of the night with your daughters don’t make sense either.”
-Burns sat there on his horse chewing a piece of grass, and Hannah could see him eyeing the dog, the shotgun, the kids, as though he was trying to math in his head.
+Burns sat there on his horse chewing a piece of grass, and Hannah could see him eyeing the dog, the shotgun, the kids, as though he was trying to do math in his head.
 And that’s when it occurred to Hannah that they were going to get away with it—he was outnumbered, alone, and outgunned.

 “Be on your way, Mr. Biggs,” Constable Burns said at last.
 “Don’t wake the neighbors and good luck getting a possum.”
 Burns turned his horse back toward town, and they all watched the light fade with him.

 Basil looked down at his daughter.
 “Ain’t teachin y’all nothin good in that school and at church on Sunday.
 The devil himself couldn’ta told a better, faster lie.”

 Hannah gazed back at him.
 “I think the Lord Jesus told me how to do it.”